Jalink-lab/Jalink-lab.github.io/README.md

 ### [ImageJSON plugin](https://github.com/Jalink-lab/ImageJSON)
-This plugin is used to save all the settings (both SMLM_process_folder-specific and ThunderSTORM-specific) for every prcessed file in JSON format for easy indexing by other software.
+This plugin is used to save all the settings (both SMLM_process_folder-specific and ThunderSTORM-specific) for every processed file in JSON format for easy indexing by other software.

 Copyright (c) 2017-2020.
-All code was developed by Rolf Harkes and Bram van den Broek, in the [Kees Jalink lab](https://jalinklab.nl), at the [The Netherlands Cancer Institute](https://nki.nl)
+All code was developed by Rolf Harkes and Bram van den Broek, with testing by Leila Nahidiazar, in the [Kees Jalink lab](https://jalinklab.nl), at the [The Netherlands Cancer Institute](https://nki.nl)